OPRaaS Privacy Policy (UK)

 1. Sharing and recipients

-We use trusted providers for hosting, storage/backup, conferencing, analytics, marketing and payments (e.g., AWS/Ionos, Google/GA4, Zoom, Zapier, PayPal, LinkedIn Ads).
+We ensure appropriate contracts and safeguards are in place with all processors (e.g., AWS/Ionos, Google/GA4, Zoom, Zapier, LinkedIn (social sharing only)).
 We ensure appropriate contracts and safeguards are in place.
 We disclose data where required by law or to protect rights, safety or security.

 1. International transfers